worldamazing/plan/docs/overview.md

 **Part 6: Transition Plans**

 ## How the Plan Unfolds
-Following the path laid out in the *Four Critical Steps*, the implementation of the World Amazing Plan will naturally unfold in distinct, powerful phases.
+The implementation of the World Amazing Plan will naturally unfold in distinct, powerful phases.

 In the first few years, the focus will be on providing humanity with the basics: housing, healthcare, food, and education.
 This period will also be one of healing, giving individuals the time to recover from the stress of current systems.
 During this time, work will be kept minimal, allowing people to engage with the GP without the burden of overwork.
 Even in these initial years, major projects will start to take shape.
 Old infrastructure, such as repurposed buildings and ships, along with sustainable temporary structures like tents and containers, can be utilized to quickly provide necessary facilities while more advanced, permanent structures are developed.